Dairy-Free Thai Iced Tea — Vegan Recipe (No Dye Options)

 -

 Steep Thai tea in boiling water 5–7 minutes.
 Strain and let cool slightly.
-Same base as our classic and boba — the dairy free thai iced tea swap is in the milk and sweetener. -
+Same base as our classic and boba — the dairy free swap is in the milk and sweetener.

 Sweeten